 Redevelopment existing objects

 A good example of the repurposing of existing buildings can be found at the Training Base Weeze.
 The old Royal Air Force Base has a diversity of buildings, which have been converted into unique training objects.
 The “Shelter” project consists of an old bunker, in which a fighter jet was stored.
 The original construction consisted of a canopy about 20 metres wide and 7.5 metres high, with a structure built to withstand bombing.
 Building a similar structure would make a new training object difficult to achieve.
 The bunker was eventually transformed by additional additions into a room where garage and tunnel fire scenarios could be trained.
-A number of containers were placed on a side wing of the bunker, raising it 4 metres above ground level.
+Several containers were placed on a side wing of the bunker, raising it 4 metres above ground level.
 The “free” extra height was a nice saving, which could be invested in another part.
 The use of the bunker ultimately resulted in a unique object, which probably would not have been realised without the existing base.

 Upgrading existing objects

-Reconnaissance of a training object is a very important part of many scenarios.
+Exploring of a training object is a very important part of many scenarios.
 In reality firefighters enter most buildings on fire for the first time in their lives.
 When a firefighter trains time and time again on the same object, the training will lose its value because of foreknowledge.